Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

     The view distance of the camera.

 `worldDirection`_ (`tes3vector3`_)
-    Defines the model-space X-axis of the camera basis vectors.
+    Defines the X-axis of the camera.

 `worldRight`_ (`tes3vector3`_)
-    Defines the model-space Z-axis of the camera basis vectors.
+    Defines the Z-axis of the camera.

 `worldUp`_ (`tes3vector3`_)
-    Defines the model-space Y-axis of the camera basis vectors.
+    Defines the Y-axis of the camera.

 .. toctree::
     :hidden: